lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 There is one exception however - _internal rooms_ (they are described later, you do not have to worry about these to start with).

 ### How do I create a room?
 A Room is a node type that can be added to the scene tree like any other.
-You would then place objects within the room by making them children and grand-children of the Room node.
-Instead of placing the rooms as children of a Scene root node, you will need to create a Spatial especially for the job of being the parent.
+You would then typically place objects within the room by making them children and grand-children of the Room node.
+Instead of placing the rooms as children of a Scene root node, you will need to create a Spatial especially for the job of being the parent of all the rooms.
 This node we will call the 'RoomList'.
 You will need to assign the roomlist node in the `RoomManager`, so the RoomManager knows where to find the rooms.

 There is actually another way of creating rooms.
 In order to allow users to build levels almost entirely within modeling programs such as Blender, rooms can start life as `Spatial`s (or `Empties` in blender).
 As long as you use a special naming convention, the `RoomManager` will automatically convert these Spatials to Rooms during the conversion phase.